amyvdham/veni_sysrev/final_report_AvdH/README.md

 Thirdly, there are two python scripts, `create_w2v_embedding.py` and `create_w2v_emb_bigrams.py`, that need to be run in order to create two files that are needed in the final script, `pretrained_w2v_filtered_bigrams.csv` and `pretrained_w2v_filtered.csv`.

-To be able to run these Python scripts the csv files `final_filter.csv` and `bigrams_filter.csv` first need to be created by running the associated code in the `final_script.Rmd` file.
-This code can be found in the block underneed the heading *“Save dataframe which only includes the filter column - final filter”* and *“Save dataframe which only includes the filter column - bigrams filter (Word2Vec)”*.
+To be able to run these Python scripts the csv files, `final_filter.csv` and `bigrams_filter.csv`, first need to be created by running the associated code in the `final_script.Rmd` file.
+This code can be found in the block underneath the heading *“Save dataframe which only includes the filter column - final filter”* and *“Save dataframe which only includes the filter column - bigrams filter (Word2Vec)”*.

 ## Overview Files
 File                                | Description                                                                                                   | Access
 -------------------------           | --------------------------------------------                                                                  | --------------
-asreview_embedding_sim_final.RData  | Matrix with word vectors obtain by running the simulation mode in ASReview                                    | Repository bigrams_filter_glove.RData          | Dataframe containing the terms (including bigrams separate with a -) we want to include in the analysis       |Run final_script.Rmd bigrams_filter.csv                  | Dataframe containing the terms (including bigrams separate with a _) we want to include in the analysis       | Run final_script.Rmd bigrams_filter.RData                | Dataframe containing the terms (including bigrams separate with a _) we want to include in the analysis       | Run final_script.Rmd create_w2v_emb_bigrams.py           | Extract word vectors (including for bigram terms) from existing Word2Vec dataset                              | Repository
+asreview_embedding_sim_final.RData  | Matrix with word vectors obtained by running the simulation mode in ASReview                                  | Repository bigrams_filter_glove.RData          | Dataframe containing the terms (including bigrams separate with a -) we want to include in the analysis       | Run final_script.Rmd bigrams_filter.csv                  | Dataframe containing the terms (including bigrams separate with a _) we want to include in the analysis       | Run final_script.Rmd bigrams_filter.RData                | Dataframe containing the terms (including bigrams separate with a _) we want to include in the analysis       | Run final_script.Rmd create_w2v_emb_bigrams.py           | Extract word vectors (including for bigram terms) from existing Word2Vec dataset                              | Repository